 "I met The Ramones in Asbury Park and Joey asked me to write a song for 'em.
 I went home that night and wrote ['Hungry Heart'].
 I played it for Jon Landau and, earning his money, he advised me to keep it."

 That was 35 years ago tonight.
 The following year, in late 1980, "Hungry Heart" became Springsteen's first Top Ten hit single.

 It remains intriguing to consider what The Ramones' version of "Hungry Heart" might have sounded like had they ever gotten to record it.
-One clue as to what Joey, Johnny, Dee Dee and Marky might have done with the song can be found in the version performed by Jimmy Jazz & The Brixton Gang, a partial clip of which can be downloaded here as an MP4 file.
+One clue as to what Joey, Johnny, Dee Dee and Marky might have done with the song can be found in this version performed by Jimmy Jazz & The Brixton Gang.
 (Jimmy Jazz is an alter-ego of Lorenzo Semprini, vocalist for the Italian band Miami & The Groovers, who played Light of Day in January.)

 - March 25, 2014 - Shawn Poole reporting - photo of Springsteen watching The Ramones perform at the FastLane in Asbury Park on March 25, 1979 from the book Greetings From Asbury Park, NJ: A Look at the Local Scene by the late Chuck Yopp